dbk91/blog/src/pages/dealing-with-cors-in-application-development/index.md

 I don't know if it's best practice or not to do it this way, but I figure since all we care about are the headers, there is no need to send content (hence, the `204` status).

 That's it!
 You can finally use methods other than `GET`, `HEAD`, and `POST` from your front-end to the API service.
 Happy hacking!

+## <a id="tldr">tl;dr</a>

+1. Make sure you have return the following headers from your server to the client app.
+    - `Access-Control-Allow-Origin`
+    - `Access-Control-Allow-Credentials` (if there's authentication)
+    - `Access-Control-Allow-Methods`
+2. If using methods other than `GET`, `POST`, and `PUT`, make sure you have an endpoint to handle the `OPTIONS` pre-flight request automatically sent by the browser.